Trusted WordPress tutorials, when you need them most.

 For example, if you run a magazine website, then the ‘Editor’ role can be assigned to senior staff, the ‘Author’ user role can be for junior writers, and the ‘Contributor’ role can be for guest writers.

-But sometimes, you might want to customize the permissions and capabilities assigned to the role for the specific needs of your website.
+But sometimes, you might want to customize the permissions and capabilities assigned to the role to meet the specific needs of your website.

-Like the default author role that lets users publish their posts and also gives them the ability to delete their published posts.
-In this case, you may want to remove the capability that lets authors delete their posts.
+Like the default author role, which lets users publish their posts and also gives them the ability to delete their published posts, you may want to remove the capability that lets authors delete their posts in this case.

 There are some plugins that add specific roles to your website, such as a comment moderator user role plugin.

-But if you want to customize your WordPress user roles, the easiest way is by using the Members plugin.
-It lets you simply create, manage, and change user roles across your website.
+However, the easiest way to customize your WordPress user roles is to use the Members plugin.
+It lets you create, manage, and change user roles across your website.

 The first thing you need to do is activate and install the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.